Excel Mini Grants:

 - Communicate your enthusiasm for the idea!
 Get the review committee excited about your project.
 It is important to include as much detail as possible in your request; and a well-defined budget is essential to the review committee.

 - Request only the appropriate amount of funding needed.
-An Excel Mini-Grant is an award up to $500.
+An Excel Mini-Grant is an award up to $500 per classroom/staff.
 Do not automatically request the maximum amount.
 Also, list any additional or alternate sources of funding that have been pursued.

 - Individual teachers may apply for multiple grants.
 (Each grant application needs to be submitted separately.)